dukeofsoftware/series-tracker-v2/README.md

 - Rate limiting
 - icons with `react-icons`
 - Debouncing with `use-debounce`
-- Real time messaging with firebase
+- Real-time messaging with Firebase
+- CI/CD with GitHub actions(every commit to preview or main branch automatically deploy new version to preview or production)

 ## Screenshots